bitgraves/norns-sandbox/README.md

 ## MIDI Output

-At least one engine (Lighthouse) can optionally send MIDI control to an external synthesizer via an interface (we use iConnectivity Mio).
+Some engines can optionally send MIDI control to an external synthesizer via an interface (we use iConnectivity Mio).
 However, at the moment, this requires compiling a patch to `matron`.
 Please get in touch if you want to learn how to set this up.
-The Lighthouse engine should still run and play sound intrinsically without this; it just won't include the external synth part.
+These engines should still run and play sound intrinsically without this; they just won't include the external synth part.

 For MIDI Output, the cc mappings live in `common/bgmidi.lua`.